 - Become obsessed with internal growth.
 Reading, listening to and learning anything you can get your hands on to shift your money consciousness, including Law of Attraction principles.
 Immerse yourself in this new world of bending your mind toward abundance and wealth, rather than scarcity and lack.

 - Get a mentor to help you work on your inner world.
 Shift the beliefs that are holding you back from your financial desires and overcome your money blocks so that you can charge more for your services!

 - Make a commitment to heal your relationship with money and take your financial health into your own hands.
 Whether you work for yourself or someone else, there is always ways to improve how we think, feel, and behave when it comes to money.

 - Make more of it!
 Change jobs, get some additional streams of income, ask for a raise, increase your prices if you’re an entrepreneur.
 One thing I will add here though, is if you have the self- sabotage patterns I have had (mismanaging and spending) you will keep spending the extra that comes in.
 So, you’ll have to continue to keep on with steps 1-4 to release those patterns and learn new ways to master your money and income flow.

 - Shift Your Language.
 Remove the phrase “I can’t afford it” from your vocabulary.
 Remember, that we invest in what we value.
 So rather than use this as a knee jerk response, catch yourself and say “it’s not a priority right now”.
 This also shifts us into really thinking about it differently and provides an instant re-frame.
 Maybe it IS a priority, but you’re using “I can’t afford it” as an excuse.
+We can use lack of money as an excuse for why we can’t do something and it becomes a self fulfilling prophecy.
 Again, it’s about looking deeper into ourselves, and getting honest about what’s really going on for us.